Let me guess:

 Even public speaking has now morphed into “public speaking to a bunch of corporate flunkies” (see picture below).

-But corporate culture is often, unluckily, antithetic to the values of genuine relationships and friendships.
+But, unluckily, corporate culture is often antithetical to the values of genuine relationships and friendships.

 So take the good stuff from TMI, but avoid that stultifying suit and tie culture.

-Go instead for passion and, for a place where personal growth overlaps with good humor and great fun.
+Go instead for passion and, for a place where personal growth overlaps with good humor, great fun, and true friendships.

-When it comes to Toastmasters’ clubs atmosphere, friendship always trumps leadership
+When it comes to Toastmasters’ clubs atmosphere, friendship trumps leadership

 A great Toastmasters president also runs efficient meetings.